th3b1rdm2n/th3b1rdm2n.github.io/content/post/welcome.md

 description: "An Invitation to Deep Thinking for Curious, Sharp, and Purposeful Minds."
 summary: "*The deeper your understanding of people, processes, and products, the more elegantly you can shape, subvert, and secure them.* — Bírd Màn"
 featured: true
-tags: [
-  "Philosophy",
-  "Security",
-  "Technology",
-  "Presentation"
-]
+tags: ["Philosophy", "Engineering", "Research", "Publication"]
 categories: ["Publication"]
 aliases: ["welcome"]
 thumbnail: "images/banner-welcome.webp"